barryclark/jekyll-now/_posts/2023-09-01-rust-type-level-programming.md

 For this post, let's consider a slightly simplified problem and just check that the two types `T` and `U` have the same size and not bother with the alignment.
-This is just to keep the examples concise, because once we know out how to check for size, adding an alignment requirement is trivial.
+This is just to keep the examples concise, because once we figure out how to check for size, adding an alignment requirement is trivial.
 So what we want is this:

 ```rust